- Created on the 26 May, 2017.

 Anti-citrullinated protein antibodies (ACPA) are autoantibodies that are usually present in majority of patients which have rheumatoid arthritis (RA) and are directed against proteins and peptides that are citrullinated.
 The first members of this autoantibody family were discovered in the 1970s, these were anti-perinuclear factor and anti-keratin antibodies.
 However, later studies have demonstrated that autoantibodies from RA patients have the ability to react with a number of different citrullinated antigens such as vimentin, fibrinogen and deiminated epstein-barr virus nuclear antigen 1.

-The minimum detection sensitivity level of human ACPA using this human anti-citrullinated protein antibodies ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 20.0 – 1,000.0 U/ml.
+The minimum detection sensitivity level of anti-citrullinated protein antibodies using current human ACPA ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 20.0 – 1,000.0 U/ml.

 - Genetics of ACPA-positive rheumatoid arthritis: the beginning of the end?
 Ann Rheum Dis.
 (2011) 70 Suppl 1: i51-4.
 Review. de Vries R.R., et al.